frischwood/A3Dshell/README.md

 ### Additional Planned Features
 - Support for additional DEM sources beyond Swisstopo
-- Enhanced visualization and mapping options
-- Batch processing for multiple simulations
 - Integration with additional meteorological data sources
-- QGIS plugin for A3DShell integration

 Contributions and feature requests are welcome!